When Did the First iPhone Come Out?

 No 3G connectivity

-Despite these limits, Apple sold over one million iPhones within 74 days, according to Apple’s September 2007 press release announcing the milestone.
+Despite these limits, Apple sold over one million iPhones within 74 days, according to Apple’s September 2007 announcement.

 From a trust perspective, this matters.
 Products earn credibility only when people live with them.
 June 29 was the first real test.